25 Travel Trailer Must-Haves to Get on the Road Now

 8. Inline Water Filter

-An inline water filter is inserted between your water source and your RV water tank or plumbing system.
 The filter is essential for eliminating heavy metals, chlorine, odors, and other things you don’t want in your water.

-There are many options for RV water filtering, including some pricier systems that new RVers may not be ready to invest in yet.
+There are many options for RV water filtering, including some pricier systems that new RVers may not be ready to invest in quite yet.

-Clear2o RV Inline Water Filter
+CLEAR2O® RV Inline Water Filter

 • Reduces contaminants, bad taste, and odors

-• Filters contaminants down to one micron
+• Filters contaminants down to five microns

 • No more Chlorine or sediment in your drinking water

-10/03/2023 04:18 am GMT
+12/13/2024 03:49 am GMT

 9. RV Fresh Water Hose